Alina Homecare – Blog Header (Purple Version)

 Efficient irrigation can help elderly gardeners a lot.
 It makes watering plants easier and saves water too.
 You can think about adding a drip irrigation system or soaker hoses.
 These options send water right to the roots of the plants, cutting down on evaporation and helping to keep plants hydrated.

-Mulching is a great way to control weeds, save water, and improve soil health.
-You can put down a 2-3 inch layer of organic mulch, such as shredded bark, wood chips, or straw, around your plants.
+Mulching is a great way to control weeds, save water and improve soil health.
+You can put down a 2-3 inch layer of organic mulch, such as shredded bark, wood chips or straw around your plants.
 Remember to leave a small space around the stems to stop rot.

 Groundcover plants are also a good choice for keeping weeds away.
 These low plants spread out and create a thick layer that stops weeds from growing.
 Pick groundcovers that match the light and soil in your garden.